UoA-eResearch/tidy-data/episodes/00-intro.md

 Each research project should have it's own project directory (folder) containing files organised into a logical folder hierarchy.
 The threshold at which closely-related projects become separate will depend on the kinds of projects you work on.
 For example, each discrete set of data resulting in a publication may have it's own project folder, or perhaps each grant has it's own project folder containing the datasets and manuscripts generated as part of the overall project.

 Name your project folders and subfolders in a consistent way and include fields that are useful for you.
 Every project will have different needs, but using a set of common subfolders means you will always know where certain files live.
-For example:
+For example, you could use the following:

-- `data`: Keep raw, unedited data files here.
+- `data_raw`: Keep raw, unedited data files here.
+- `data_clean`: Keep cleaned/transformed datasets here.
-- `results`: Keep cleaned/transformed datasets, figures, and tables here.
+- `figs`: Keep figures and tables here.
 - `docs`: Keep manuscripts, lab notebooks, and other documents here.
-- `src`: Keep source files (code/scripts) here.
+- `scripts`: Keep scripts or code documents here.

 File names should: